Philippa Spurway Interior Architect

 Garage Walls Completed

-All the stone walls of this garage are now completed and the finished garage now measures 9.9m long x 6.5m wide and 4.6m high at the back wall.
+All the stone walls of this garage have now been fully completed.
+The finished garage now measures 9.9 meters long x 6.5 meters wide and 4.6 meters high at the back wall.

 2FBA755F-FA8F-4615-9783-DD1BB3C46EFF_1_105_c